THE NEED FOR LEADERSHIP DEVELOPMENT

 Situational Leadership®- Building Leaders is accredited through the Services SETA on a NQF Level 4 with 12 credits

-P E Corporate Services is the sole provider of Situational Leadership® training in South Africa.
+P E Corporate Services is the authorised licenced affiliate for Situational Leadership® training in South Africa.

 For more information please contact:Gretha Brews Skills Development Administrator